nus-cs3281/2021/students/daongochieu2810/knowledge.md

 Aspects: Components, Templates, Directives, Dependency Injection
 Source: Official Docs

+- An Angular app usually has 3 main types of component: UI, service and module.
+RxJs is heavily used in service classes to help UI classes communicate with the backend server
 - Learnt about `ngTemplate` to make reusable widgets
 - Learnt about specificity of CSS to change component styles without directives or Typescripts code changes
 - Learnt about `@Input` and `@Output` decorators for communication among the UI components:
   - `@Input` is usually used for the parent component to pass data to the child component.
   - `@Output` is useful when a child component wants to communicate witht the parent component.
 An EventEmitter is usually decorated with this decorator to act as a callback for changes in the child component.
-- Learnt about modules in Angular: a component can be treated as a standalone module or as a part of a parent module
+- Learnt about modules in Angular: a component can be treated as a standalone module or as a part of a parent module.
+Modules aid dependency injection in Angular

 ### RxJs